-As a result of the approval by stockholders of the 2020 LTIP, for each of the three-year performance periods ending in fiscal 2022 and 2023, the Special Subcommittee modified the construct of the Company's long-term incentives in order to pay awards solely in restricted shares of our Class A and/or Class B Common Stock, as determined by the Special Subcommittee, except in select countries where impediments exist related to the issuance of our stock.
-For each of these performance periods, awards to participants are made under the 2020 LTIP and are based on a target percentage of the NEOs base salary (exclusive of any bonus and other benefits) and paid in a combination of restricted stock units ("RSUs") and performance stock units ("PSUs") in a ratio determined by the Special Subcommittee (for the three-year performance periods ending in fiscal 2022 and 2023, 30% RSU/ 70% PSU for Mr. Watson and 40% RSU/ 60% PSU for the other NEOs).
-The number of RSUs and PSUs are determined using the average closing price of the restricted shares during the 30 and 90 day periods preceding the day that the performance criteria for the applicable three-year performance period was approved by the Special Subcommittee, respectively.
-RSUs are issued at or near the commencement of such performance period.
+As a result of the approval by stockholders of the 2020 LTIP, for each of the three-year performance periods ending in fiscal 2022, 2023 and 2024, the Compensation Committee modified the construct of the Company's long-term incentives in order to pay awards solely in restricted shares of our Class A and/or Class B Common Stock, as determined the Compensation Committee, except in select countries where impediments exist related to the issuance of our stock.
+For each of these performance periods, awards to participants are made under the 2020 LTIP and are based on a target percentage of the NEOs base salary (exclusive of any bonus and other benefits) and paid in a combination of restricted stock units ("RSUs") and performance stock units ("PSUs") in a ratio determined by the Compensation Committee (for the three-year performance periods ending in fiscal 2022 and 2023, the ratio is 30% RSU/ 70% PSU for Mr. Watson and 40% RSU/ 60% PSU for the other NEOs).
+The number of RSUs and PSUs are determined using the average closing price of the restricted shares during the 30 and 90 day periods preceding the day that the performance criteria for the applicable three-year performance period was approved by the Compensation Committee (for fiscal 2022, 2023, and 2024), respectively.
+RSUs are issued at or near the commencement of each performance period.
 The RSUs granted are time-based and vest approximately three-years after they are granted.
 RSUs possess dividend equivalent rights, however, no dividend-equivalents will be paid until the underlying RSUs have vested.
 RSUs do not have voting rights until the units are converted into shares.
-The number of performance stock units ("PSUs") ultimately awarded will be determined on the achievement of performance goals that will continue to be based on targeted levels of EBITDA, along with a relative total shareholder return ("TSR") modifier range of +/-20% against the Russell 2000 Index during the performance period to further align performance with stockholder value.
-Unvested RSUs and PSUs are forfeited upon termination of employment, except in the case of death, disability or retirement in which case the RSUs and PSUs will be reduced on a pro rata basis as provided by the plan to reflect participation prior to termination.
+The number of PSUs ultimately awarded will be determined on the achievement of performance goals that will continue to be based on targeted levels of EBITDA, along with a relative total shareholder return ("TSR") modifier range of +/-20% against the Russell 2000 Index during the performance period to further align performance with stockholder value.
+Unvested RSUs and PSUs are forfeited upon termination of employment, except in the case of death, disability or retirement in which case the RSUs and PSUs will be reduced on a pro rata basis as provided by the 2020 LTIP to reflect participation prior to termination.

-The Special Subcommittee establishes a range of performance goals that, if achieved, will result in an incentive award payment under the 2006 LTIP or of PSUs only, under the 2020 LTIP, respectively, that starts at the threshold performance level and is capped at the maximum performance level.
+The Compensation Committee established a range of performance goals that, if achieved, will result in an incentive award payment under the 2006 LTIP or of PSUs only, under the 2020 LTIP, respectively, that starts at the threshold performance level and is capped at the maximum performance level.
 Under the LTIP, our NEOs can be awarded anywhere from 0% to a maximum of 200% of the target incentive award with 100% being the payout for achieving the target performance level.
-For each three-year performance period, the Special Subcommittee establishes the target incentive award for each participant.
-Under the 2006 LTIP, the target incentive award is based on a percentage of that participant's average base salary during the three-year performance period, and under the 2020 LTIP, the target incentive award is based on the starting base salary at the beginning of the three-year performance period).
-The Special Subcommittee also establishes a threshold level of performance goals, the achievement below which no awards are paid to any participant.
-For the three-year performance periods ending in fiscal years 2020, 2021, 2022 and 2023, the performance goal achievement threshold is 33% of the target award.
+For each three-year performance period, the Compensation Committee establishes the target incentive award for each participant.
+Under the 2006 LTIP, the target incentive award is based on a percentage of that participant's average base salary during the three-year performance period, and under the 2020 LTIP, the target incentive award is based on the starting base salary at the beginning of the three-year performance period.
+The Compensation Committee also establishes a threshold level performance goal, below which no awards are paid to any participant.
+For the three-year performance periods ending in fiscal years 2021, 2022, 2023 and 2024, this threshold level is 33% of the target award.

-The following table summarizes the principal design elements for the 2018-2020 performance period and the three-year overlapping performance periods currently in cycle.
+The following table summarizes the principal design elements for the 2019-2021 performance period and the three-year overlapping performance periods currently in cycle.